 I am not feeling creative, time is running out, everything hurts, and I spot an idea on Pinterest – shopping bags with red tissue paper poking out.
 Oooh, everything still hurts but now I can have fun too.

 I draw the bags, using vector rectangles.
 For the handles I use the Pen Tool and Bezier Curves; in English, PaintShop Pro has a vector Pen Tool and you can draw smooth, curvy lines – perfect for bag handles.
-For the decoration I raid my patterns folder, decide you can’t go wrong with simple dots and stripes, with the addition of a flower pattern I made last week.
+For the decorations I raid my patterns folder, decide you can’t go wrong with simple dots and stripes, with the addition of a flower pattern I made last week.